Mexico Travel Guide › Guanajuato

 • Taxis: From the airport, taxis operate a fixed-rate fare system, with rides direct to central Guanajuato (45min) around 485 pesos.

 • Buses: Comfortable, first-class buses link Guanajuato with Guadalajara (4 hours), Mexico City (5 hours), Querétaro (2hr 30min), and San Luis Potosí (3 hours) throughout the day.
 The main bus station (“Central de Autobuses”) is 6km west of the center – buses can be a hassle with luggage and the easiest option is to take a taxi.
-Set the price before you get in (around 60 pesos to the center).
+Set the price before getting in (around 60 pesos to the center).

 • TIP: Taking a callejóneada is one of the most fun things to do in Guanajuato.
 Groups of students and musicians – dressed like medieval minstrels, playing guitars – lead groups through the historic alleys of the city, singing and joking.
 Tours last around 1 hour 30 minutes, and include a ceramic “porrón” (traditional drinking vessel) filled with orange or apple juice (booze is discouraged nowadays).
 Spanish-speakers will get the most out of the jokes and the history, but the music works in any language.